tarof429/stuckathome/k8s/node.md

 # Nodes

-A node is either a virtual or physical machine taht runs workloads.
+As mentioned earlier, a node is either a virtual or physical machine that runs workloads.

 To view a Node's status, run: